 How do we make moral decisions?
 What can cognitive science and neuroscience tell us about how our brain makes moral choices and where our moral reasoning comes from?
 Does our understanding of morality require a faith perspective?

-Join us as we examine these questions in a conversation started by a dialog between two highly respected scientists:
+We examined these questions in a conversation started by a dialog between two highly respected scientists:

 - Dr. Antonio Rangel, Professor of Neuroscience, Behavioral Biology and Economics at Caltech.

 - Dr. Justin L. Barrett, one of the pioneers of the field of the cognitive science of religion.

 OUR GUEST SPEAKERS

 Dr. Antonio Rangel is the Bing Professor of Neuroscience, Behavioral Biology and Economics at the California Institute of Technology and leads the Neuroeconomics Laboratory.
 He received his Ph.D. in Economics from Harvard University and was an Assistant Professor of Economics at Stanford from 1998 to 2006. (source: caltech.edu)